-The program supervisor is a faculty member from the University who observes the student teacher in his/her placement.
+The program supervisor is a faculty member from the University who observes the teacher candidate in his/her placement.
 Supervisors are the liaisons between the University and the school.
 They familiarize the SP with the CAP and rubric and explain expectations and requirements for teacher candidates.
-They observe the teacher candidate two to three times give constructive feedback to the student, and conduct three-way conferences with the teacher candidate and the supervising practitioner.
+They observe the TC three times give constructive feedback to the candidate, and conduct three-way conferences with the teacher candidate and the supervising practitioner.
 Along with the supervising practitioner, they assess the teacher candidate's performance based on the Massachusetts Professional Standards for Teachers.